FANTASTIC TALES!

 It was approaching evening when I found my Pāhoehoe flow, which looked a lot like this…

-I stripped down naked, placing all my clothes carefully on my hat to weigh it down and prevent its escape.
+I stripped down naked, placing all my clothes carefully on my plastic straw hat to weigh it down and prevent its escape.

-I bowed to the four directions and invoked the amalgamation of meanings I had devised after studying both Celtic and Lakota Traditions.
+I bowed to the four directions and invoked the amalgamation of meanings I had curated after studying both Celtic and Lakota Traditions.

 I called in the East and the element of Air, the rising sun of new beginnings, bringing the wisdom we need to undertake new things well.